alhassy/emacs.d/README.md

 Rather than manually extracting the Lisp code from this literate document each time we alter it, let's instead add a ‘hook’ &#x2014;a method  that is invoked on a particular event, in this case when we save the file.
-More precicely, in this case, `C-x C-s` is a normal save whereas `C-u C-x C-s` is a save after forming `init.elc` and `README.md`.
+More precisely, in this case, `C-x C-s` is a normal save whereas `C-u C-x C-s` is a save after forming `init.elc` and `README.md`.

     (defun my/make-init-el-and-README ()